Skip to content

 Proposal

 • Your target genre.
-Use this section to appeal to investors who have an interest in your documentary topic.
+This section will appeal to investors who have an interest in your documentary topic.
 Also include information about the type of documentary you’re filming and its focus.
-For example, explain whether your documentary focuses on global issues, such as the environment and wildlife preservation, or on niche topics, such as local food-production concerns or the unexpected rise of a local sports team.

 • Your budget needs.
 List items such as rental fees to film on location, cost to transport equipment, cost to hire an editor, etc.

 • Your style inspiration.
 Explain how the documentary will be filmed.
 Will it use a voice-over approach to guide viewers?
-The fly-on-the-wall style that follows the subjects throughout the documentary?
 Interview style?
 Or will it use a presenter who appears on camera?

 • Your target audience.
-Explain who the documentary is made for.
-If you’ve run focus groups to review early audience responses, record their answers to questions, and then transcribe them.
-Also use your transcription to find relevant audience quotes to include in your pitch deck.
+If you’ve run focus groups to review early audience responses, record their answers to questions, and then transcribe them to pull relevant quotes and information.

 • Time and resources needed.
 Explain how much time it will take to complete the documentary, and highlight what’s already been done.
-Use this as an opportunity to briefly explain how funds will be used.
+Briefly explain how funds will be used.

-Ask the director to record a summary of the plot, thenuse Rev to transcribe their comments.
+Rather than typing it all up yourself, get a voice recording of a summary of the plot, then use Rev to transcribe the audio or video file.
 Not only will this help with the pitch, but it may also help flesh out the story and provide fodder for future marketing and PR initiatives.
-Editorials always need a quote.
+After all, editorials always need a quote.

 In this section, also list documentaries with similar budgets and subject matter.
 Include ROI, box office, ratings, and audience ratings to give an indication of the potential your documentary has once it’s released.